 • Offering accreditation for businesses

-If you want to learn more about a company or business, you can search for it on the BBB website.
-You can then read the company or business’s profile to learn how the BBB rates it and what other consumers are saying about it.
+If you want to learn more about a company, you can search for it on the BBB website.
+You can then read the business’s profile to learn how the BBB rates it and what other consumers are saying about it.

 The BBB ratings range from A+ to F, which represent the highest and lowest ratings respectively.
-Ratings are determined using information the Better Business Bureau is able to collect directly from businesses and indirectly from public data services.
+Ratings are determined using information the Better Business Bureau is able to collect about the business through direct and indirect sources, including complaints issued by the public.

 BBB ratings are based on these factors: